 - Develop students understanding and curiosity of the challenges to humanity.

-- Create sensitive, empathetic students, conscious of their place in the earth and their global responsibility.
+- Encourage students to be sensitive, empathetic and conscious of their place in the earth and their global responsibility.

-- Confident, skilful and employable individuals, who can adapt to a rapidly changing world.
+- Inspire students to become confident, skilful and employable individuals, who can adapt to a rapidly changing world.

 Key Stage 3

 Key Stage 3:

 The curriculum that we offer at KS3 is diverse and inspiring.
 It aims to engage students in their locality as well as giving them an understanding of national and global issues.
 We use a range of teaching and assessment strategies including report writing, letter writing, role plays, decision-making exercises and fieldwork enquiries.
 Students study a range of human and physical units during their 4 hours of Geography a fortnight including:

 - Tectonic Hazards